nikilearth/Temperature-and-Humidity-monitoring-/README.md

 ## Components and Materials

-The following apparatus is required for this project:

 | Component | Description |
 | :--- | :--- |
 | **NodeMCU ESP8266** | WiFi based microcontroller used to process data and transmit it to the cloud. |